percona/pmm-doc/docs/quickstart.md

 # Quickstart Guide

-This guide helps you quickly get started with PMM using Docker.
+The procedure on this page is designed to guide you through the simplest way to get up and running with Percona Monitoring and Management (PMM).

 ## System requirements